curtcaldwell/beep-boop/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Please contact at curt.caldwell24@gmail.com_

 ## Technologies Used

-_Jquery, JAvaScript, Bootstrap_
+_Jquery, JavaScript, Bootstrap_

 ## Behavior Driven Development model, and specs:
-* _Returns a range of numbers from 0 to the chosen number with the following exceptions:
+_Returns a range of numbers from 0 to the chosen number with the following exceptions:

 |Example Input  | Example Output                                 |